quishqa/FromGlob2LocSP/Vehicular_Emissions/README.md

 ## Acknowledgments

-Special thanks to LAPAT, Angel Vara-Vela and Carlos M. Gonzalez which inspired these scripts.
+Special thanks to LAPAT, Angel Vara-Vela and Carlos M. Gonzalez who inspired these scripts.